 I was also learning about factory farming and modern agriculture.
-I did end up becoming a vegetarian for a couple years. ( I later learned that I could better help the meat industry by supporting farmers who treat their animals well, so I started eating meat again, but only meat I could get from local farms.)
+I did end up becoming a vegetarian for a couple of years. ( I later learned that I could better help the meat industry by supporting farmers who treat their animals well, so I started eating meat again, but only meat I could get from local farms.)

 During my vegetarian phase, I started drinking soy milk (yuck), and I tried to stay away from dairy.
-I am glad this phase only lasted a couple years.
+I am glad this phase only lasted a couple of years.
 I now know that soy milk is terrible for you and I will gladly support small dairy farmers that are creating cheese and milk products.

 I also became pregnant with my first child at this time.
 This made me even more committed to lessening our exposure to toxins.
 I started cleaning with vinegar and baking soda, I never bought regular cleaners.
 I bought natural laundry detergent and natural dish soap.
 I purchased cloth diapers for my coming baby.

 I fed my baby handmade food, she loved avocados and yogurt with tahini.
 She breastfed for almost 2 years, we co-slept and I carried her often.
 I bought organic produce as much as I could find.
 At the time it was difficult to get organic milk and meat, so we mostly ate vegetarian.

 As I learned more and networked more, I was able to find meat from local farmers and buy organic milk and cheese.
 I found organic skin care products that I liked and were available locally.